HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 $M_1 =$ `0 0 6 7 0 4`, $M_2 =$ `0 0 8 1 6 4`.

-This illustrates what we want to do with our `Float316` mantissas, except we work in binary and with more bits/digits.
+This illustrates what we want to do with our `Float316` mantissas, except we work in binary and with more digits/bits.
 We have 16 digit registers with 14 significant binary digits (the first two bits are zero because we start with normalized numbers), so we break them into 7 digit parts first, do our magic, and keeping the $M_1$ part as the new mantissa.
 We throw away the $M_2$ part as truncation.

 **But what about the decimal point?**

 Our mantissa contains a virtual binary point: `0011001(...)` actually means `001.1001(...)`.
 Let's look at our example again, but with a decimal point after the third digit (first significant digit): Let's interpret $A =$ `0 0 9 8 7 6` as $9.876$.
 Similarly, $B =$ `0 0 6 7 8 9` is $6.789$.
 After our calculations, $M_1$ register still contains `0 0 6 7 0 4`, since we do everything exactly the same way.
 But we cannot interpret the result as $6.704$!
 Instead, it should be $67.04$ (as the true value of $9.876 \cdot 6.789 = 67.048164$).
 The decimal point shifted by one.
 (Think about it why!)
-To fix it, we have to adjust the exponent by subtracting $1$.
+To fix it, we have to adjust the exponent by subtracting 1.

 One final note: in the actual implementation of the `Float316` multiplication, we drop every calculation that is related to $M_2$, since we don't use it anyway.
 We lose some precision though: as we saw in the example, an overflow in $M_2$ modifies the last digit/bit of $M_1$.
 But we can make this sacrifice in order to speed up the computation!

 Finally, let's sum up the steps of the multiplication!

 1. The result has the sign of $(s1 + s2) ~ \\& ~ 1$.
-2. If one of the numbers is $0.0$, return with $0.0$.
+2. If one of the numbers represents zero, return with $0$.
-3. If one of the numbers is $\pm 1.0$, return with the other number with the new sign.
+3. If one of the numbers represents $\pm 1.0$, return with the other number with the new sign.
 4. The result has the exponent $e_1 + e_2 - 127 + 1$.
 5. For the mantissa:
     1) If $X_H$ denotes the higher 7 bits ($X / 128$), and $X_L$ is the lower 7 bits ($X ~ \\& ~ 127$) of an integer $X$, then let: